coding-geek1711/HackKochi/README.md

 ![confusion matrix](/UploadImages/Image.png)

 ### Step 4 :
+First we need to save the model in utils folder.

+For people who just need the inference model, the weights are uploaded [here]() Download them and save them into a folder named utils (create one if it doesnt exist)

 Now we just have to annotate the labels as follows:
 ```
 class_names = ['Average', 'Bad', 'Excellent', 'Good', 'Worse']